The Birthplace of Route 66, Springfield, Missouri, is a hit with group travelers looking to experience the heart of the Midwest

-Look no further than Springfield, Missouri, the gateway to the great outdoors, the heart and soul of the Ozarks and the birthplace of the historic Route 66.
-From pristine parks and trails and boutique shopping to diverse wineries, breweries and distilleries and group-friendly attractions, Springfield has it all.
+For an ideal Midwest group excursion, look no further than Springfield, Missouri – the gateway to the great outdoors, the heart and soul of the Ozarks and the birthplace of the historic Route 66.
+Here you’ll find pristine parks and trails, boutique shopping, diverse wineries, breweries and distilleries and countless group-friendly attractions.
+Springfield showcases its unique past while also providing entertainment and eyes on the future.
+Check out this itinerary to help plan your next group adventure.

 Duration: 3 Days